 Accounts payable to clients and HKSCC are repayable on demand after settlement date.
-No ageing analysis is the nature of this business.
+No ageing analysis is disclosed, as in the opinion of the directors of the Company, the ageing analysis does not give additional value in view of the nature of this business.

-The accounts payable amounting to HK\$142,607,000 (2022: HK\$152,569,000) were payable to clients in respect of the trust and segregated bank balances received and held for clients in the course of the conduct of regulated activities.
+The accounts payable amounting to HK\$182,984,000 (2023: HK\$142,607,000) were payable to clients in respect of the trust and segregated bank balances received and held for clients in the course of the conduct of regulated activities.
 However, the Group does not have a currently enforceable right to offset these payables with the deposits placed.